DBraun/TouchDesigner_Shared/TOPs/README.md

 ### cube_map_cache.tox - Cube Map Cache
 Wire a cube map into this component and cache it so that the cube map doesn't need to render continuously.
 [Derivative Forum](http://www.derivative.ca/Forum/viewtopic.php?f=4&t=5935&hilit=render+demand)

+### curl_noise_4D.tox - Curl Noise 4D
+Curl noise of a Simplex 3D or 4D vector field.
+This is great for driving velocities in particle simulations.

 ### feedback_HSV.tox - Feedback HSV
 A condensed GLSL pipeline for HSV feedback.